easavin/ag-mcp/DEPLOYMENT.md

 # AgMCP Deployment Guide

-This guide covers deploying the AgMCP (Agricultural Model Context Protocol) application to production environments.
+This guide covers deploying the Agricultural Management & Chat Platform (AgMCP) to production with proper authentication and John Deere integration.

 ## 🚀 Quick Start